 Ending your membership doesn’t mean you have to stop exercising either.
 There are awesome workouts for free online (BenderFitness has been a favorite of mine).
 Or just grab a pair of tennies and walk, run, skip, jump rope, lunge, squat, burpee, plank, then push-up.
 Repeat until you’re sweaty…then repeat some more.

 The sooner you acknowledge and accept that, the easier it will be to stop spending money to try and keep up with the Joneses.
-This will help you get and stay out of debt as well.
+This will help you get or stay out of debt while living a more frugal, simple life.
 Focus on your goals to save and don’t sweat what everyone else appears to have.

 - Practice contentment and gratitude.
 Being content with what you have and being grateful for what you have are two keys to making your financial dreams (and happiness) become your reality.

-Work Smarter, Not Harder
+Use The Best Frugal Living Tips To Work Smarter, Not Harder